The k-Robinson-Foulds Dissimilarity Measures for Comparison of Labeled Trees: Clustering Trees with the -RF k-RF

-To demonstrate which of the $k$-RF measures, CASet$\cap$, DISC$\cap$, and GRF distances is good to group trees according to their label sets, we designed a clustering experiment as follows.
+A test was designed to demonstrate which of the $k$-RF, CASet$\cap$, DISC$\cap$, and GRF is good at clustering labeled trees.

-We generated 5 tree families each containing 50 trees by repeatedly calling the program reported in~\cite{1John_Zhang2019}.
-The nodes in each tree family were labeled by the subsets of a 30-label set.
-The label sets used for different tree families were only one label different.
+We generated randomly 5 tree families each containing 50 trees using the program reported by~\citet{1John_Zhang2019}.
+The nodes were labeled by the subsets of a 30-label set in the trees of each family.
+The label sets used in different tree families were different, but overlapping.
+As the nodes were labeled by disjoint subsets, each different label between the label sets of two trees induces at least $d$ different pairs, where $d$ is the degree of the node with the label.
+Thus, a large number of different elements between the label sets could make the trees more distinguishable by the $k$-RF.
+Therefore, the label sets used for the different tree families differed in only one label.

-We computed the pairwise dissimilarity scores for all 250 trees in the groups using each measure; we then clustered the 250 trees into $k$ clusters using the $k$-means algorithm, where $k=2, \ldots, 57$.
-We then assessed the quality of each clustering using the Silhouette score~\cite{kaufman2009finding}.
+We computed the pairwise dissimilarity scores for all 250 trees in the five groups using each measure; we then clustered the 250 trees into $c$ clusters using the $K$-means algorithm, where $c$ ranges from $2$ to $57$.
+The clustering results were assessed using the Silhouette score~\citep{kaufman2009finding}.

 As Fig.~\ref{sil} illustrates, neither of the CASet$\cap$, DISC$\cap$, and GRF distances were able to recognize the exact number of families.
-However, CASet$\cap$ had the highest Silhouette score when the number of clusters was 5, compared to DISC$\cap$, GRF, and the $k$-RF measures for $k=0,1,\ldots,12$.
-In addition, the figure shows that the $k$-RF measures for $k=12,\ldots,19$ could recognize the correct number of families.
+However, CASet$\cap$ had the highest Silhouette score when the number of clusters was 5, compared to DISC$\cap$, GRF, and the $k$-RF for $k\leq 12$.
+In addition, the figure shows that the $k$-RF could recognize the correct number of families when $k$ ranges from 12 to 19.
+Moreover, the Silhouette score of the $k$-RF increased when $k$ increased from $8$ to $19$.
+This interesting observation may stem from the fact that as $k$ increases, the number of pairs of trees achieving the highest possible $k$-RF score also increases, thereby enhancing the recognizability of families.
+It's worth noting that such pairs are guaranteed to exist when $k$ is larger than the minimum diameter of the trees, which is 8 in our case.